isabella232/OfficeDocs-Enterprise-pr.zh-TW/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 使用 Azure PaaS 型雲端服務時，服務費用已包含軟體授權。

-使用 Azure IaaS  型虛擬機器時，可能會需要額外的授權來使用安裝在虛擬機器映像上的軟體或應用程式。部分虛擬機器映像已安裝軟體的授權版本，費用是由伺服器的每一分鐘費率涵蓋。例如 SQL Server 2014 和 SQL Server 2016 的虛擬機器映像。
+For Azure IaaS-based virtual machines, additional licenses to use the software or application installed on a virtual machine image might be required.
+Some virtual machine images have licensed versions of software installed and the cost is included in the per-minute rate for the server.
+Examples are the virtual machine images for SQL Server 2014 and SQL Server 2016.

-部分虛擬機器映像已安裝試用版應用程式，在試用期間過後需要額外的軟體應用程式授權。例如，SharePoint Server 2016 試用版的虛擬機器映像包含預先安裝的 SharePoint Server 2016 試用版。若要在試用到期日之後繼續使用 SharePoint Server 2016，您必須向 Microsoft 購買 SharePoint Server 2016 授權和用戶端授權。這些費用和 Azure 訂用帳戶是分開的，且仍需支付執行虛擬機器的每一分鐘費率。
+Some virtual machine images have trial versions of applications installed and need additional software application licenses for use beyond the trial period.
+For example, the SharePoint Server 2016 Trial virtual machine image includes a trial version of SharePoint Server 2016 pre-installed.
+To continue using SharePoint Server 2016 after the trial expiration date, you must purchase a SharePoint Server 2016 license and client licenses from Microsoft.
+These charges are separate from the Azure subscription and the per-minute rate to run the virtual machine still applies.

 ### <a name="user-accounts"></a>使用者帳戶